2022 Hyundai Ioniq 5 electric car revealed: price, specs and release date

-- New Hyundai Ioniq 5 teased
+- New Hyundai Ioniq 5 revealed

-- Single and dual-motor options
+- Single- and dual-motor setups

-- On sale in 2021
+- More versions on sale in mid-2021

 If you can’t wait for this new model to appear in showrooms, check out the latest Hyundai Ioniq offers here: